vnykmshr/markgo/DEVELOPMENT-STORY.md

 # Building MarkGo: A Developer's Journey

-*October 2024*
+*August - October 2024*

 After spending way too much time fighting with WordPress plugins and waiting for Ghost to cold start, I decided to build something different.
 Not because the world needed another blog engine, but because I wanted one that worked the way I think about content: files in a folder, version controlled, no database complexity.

 This is the story of building MarkGo - the decisions made, the mistakes fixed, and the lessons learned.
+Particularly the journey from "let's add all the features" to "let's remove everything we don't need."

 ## The Problem I Actually Had